open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 ---
 title: Sampling
 description:
-  Learn about sampling, and the different sampling options available in OpenTelemetry.
+  Learn about sampling and the different sampling options available in OpenTelemetry.
 weight: 80
 ---

-With distributed tracing, you observe requests as they move from one service to another in a distributed system.
-It’s superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.
+With distributed tracing, you can observe requests as they move from one service to another in a distributed system.
+It is superbly practical for a number of reasons, such as understanding your service connections and diagnosing latency issues, among many other benefits.

-However, if the majority of all your requests are successful 200s and finish without unacceptable latency or errors, do you really need all that data?
+However, if the majority of your requests are successful 200s and finish without unacceptable latency or errors, do you really need all that data?
 Here’s the thing—you don’t always need a ton of data to find the right insights. _You just need the right sampling of data._